 “You’re a wizard, Harry.”

 Just like in real life, your characters don’t always say what they mean.
 Characters can lie, hint, suggest, confuse, conceal, and deceive.
-As a result, one of the most powerful dialogue writing tips is to foreshadow future events.
+But one of the most powerful uses of dialogue writing is to foreshadow future events.

 In Shakespeare’s Romeo & Juliet, Romeo foreshadows the death of both lovers when he exclaims to Juliet: